 Obtaining information from the preceding steps of the selection process, the decision has to be made in conjunction with the department managers and some cases top management.

-A job offer is carried out by means of a letter of commitment that usually contains a date by which the selected person must submit required documentation to the organization.
+A job offer is carried out by means of a letter of commitment that usually contains a date by which the selected person must submit the required documentation to the organization.

 Step 8: Contract of Employment